The moment you consider investing in a mobile app, you’re immediately faced with a barrage of terminology.

 Advantages of Hybrid Apps

 As you only have to manage one codebase, you’ll probably require half the number of developers two native apps would have required.
 Or, with the same number of developers, a hybrid app could be published in half the time.

-- Hybrid apps are easier to scale to another platform.
+Hybrid apps are easier to scale to another platform.
 Once you’ve built for one platform, you can launch on another like Windows Mobile.

 Disadvantages of Hybrid Apps